 "If they do not have time to finish in March, they will have until the deadline of May 6 to get them all installed."

 The governor insists, though, that the test event on April 2 can go ahead without all of seating fitted.

-Arena Pantanal - which FIFA secretary general Jerome Valcke claimed late last year would be ready by February - is expected to have a maximum capacity of 42,968 and was originally set to be completed by the end of 2012.
+Arena Pantanal - which Fifa secretary general Jerome Valcke claimed would be ready by February late last year - is expected to have a maximum capacity of 42,968 and was originally due to be completed by the end of 2012.

-The stadium, which lies near the Bolivian border, will play host to four games: Chile v Australia, Russia v South Korea, Nigeria v Bosnia & Herzegovina and Japan v Colombia.
+The stadium, which lies close to the Bolivian border, will play host to four games: Chile v Australia, Russia v South Korea, Nigeria v Bosnia & Herzegovina and Japan v Colombia.